 The most common offenders amongst these 22 items, which represent a staggering 45% of all of the clothes that British women own, are evening dresses, skinny jeans and tops.

 We’ve already discussed the addictive nature of the emotion-driven process that is retail shopping.
 Our dopamine-addled brains are piloting us around shopping malls and across websites responding to sparkly window displays and flashing sales banners in a subconscious rapture.

-Logic goes out the window, and we encourage ourselves in fits of excitement to invest in items that when we spot a month later at the back of the wardrobe simply baffle us.
+Logic goes out the window, ethical considerations go out of the window, and we encourage ourselves in fits of excitement to invest in items that when we spot a month later at the back of the wardrobe simply baffle us.
 “Why on earth did I think a polka dot beret was a good idea?”